dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
-<xref:System.Text.Json> in .NET Core 3.1 only supports serialization by value and throws an exception for circular references.
+System.Text.Json in .NET Core 3.1 only supports serialization by value and throws an exception for circular references.
 ::: zone-end

 ## Allow or write numbers in quotes

 ::: zone pivot="dotnet-5-0"

 Some serializers encode numbers as JSON strings (surrounded by quotes).
 For example: `{"DegreesCelsius":"23"}` instead of `{"DegreesCelsius":23}`.
-To make <xref:System.Text.Json> write numbers in quotes or accept numbers in quotes across the entire input object graph, set <xref:System.Text.Json.JsonSerializerOptions.NumberHandling%2A?displayProperty=nameWithType> as shown in the following example:
+To serialize numbers in quotes or accept numbers in quotes across the entire input object graph, set <xref:System.Text.Json.JsonSerializerOptions.NumberHandling%2A?displayProperty=nameWithType> as shown in the following example:

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/QuotedNumbers.cs" highlight="27-28":::